-A specie once at the brink of extinction is now steadily increasing in numbers.
-The latest concluded census of the mountain gorilla population was in December 2018 with news released on the 16th of December 2019.
+Mountain Gorilla Population Chart By Country (Updated 2024).
+A specie once on the brink of extinction is now steadily increasing in numbers.
+The latest concluded census of the world mountain Gorilla population was in December 2018 with news released on the 16th of December 2019.

-The total population mountain gorillas as of 2019 is estimated to have increased to 1063 individuals following the 2018 census in the Bwindi forest and Sarambwe nature reserve ecosystem.
+‘Exciting’ – The Total World Population of Mountain Gorillas as of 2019 is estimated to have increased to 1063 individuals following the 2018 census in the Bwindi forest and Sarambwe nature reserve ecosystem.

 The Greater Virunga Transboundary Collaboration (GVTC) through Uganda’s ministry of Tourism Wildlife and Antiquities released the results from the recent survey that documented 459 mountain gorillas (Gorilla beringei beringei) in the Bwindi-Sarambwe ecosystem.

 This is the largest population of mountain gorillas that has ever been recorded in these two habitats of the endangered great apes and the first to include the Sarambwe Nature Reserve.

 A total of 459 Mountain Gorillas in the Bwindi- Sarambwe ecosystem combined with 604 Mountain Gorillas of the Virunga massif as of the 2016 census increased the total world population of Mountain Gorillas to 1063 individuals.

 The research area covered 340 square Kilometers encompassing the Bwindi Impenetrable National Park of Uganda and the Sarambwe Nature Reserve of the Democratic Republic of Congo.